Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 </details>

 **Question 2:** The CTO of an e-commerce company is playing the role of Product Owner for the set of enhancements being developed by InfoQ IT company.
 The Scrum Master of InfoQ is an experienced person in e-commerce domain and the team comprises of 8 members including developers and testers.
 While the team has 2 more sprints to go before the release, the Product Owner wants to pull the release date and descope the project in order to meet the new release date.
 Scrum Master disagrees to this decision as it may lead to release of a lesser competitive product in market.
 The team members are divided in their opinions about this decision.
-Who should take the final call with regards to date and scope of release of the project?
+Who should take the final call with regards to date and scope of release of the project?<br>

+(i)   Team<br>
+(ii)  Scrum Master<br>
+(iii) Product Owner<br>
+(iv)  CEO of e-commerce company<br>
+(v)   CEO of InfoQ

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>